CrossGL/crossgl-docs/docs/graphica.md

 ## Key Features💡

--   **Streamlined Shader Conversion:** Our system translates shaders directly into graphical languages or intermediate representations (IR), bypassing unnecessary steps.
+-   **Streamlined Shader Conversion:** Our system translates shaders directly into crosstl languages or intermediate representations (IR), bypassing unnecessary steps.
 This approach simplifies the process for developers, ensuring efficiency and ease of use.
 -   **Consistent Multi-Platform Support:** With a unified Abstract